Pillar Box War: Actions and legacy

-The folksongs Sky High Joe and The Ballad of the Inch commemorate these events.
+The folk songs Sky High Joe and The Ballad of the Inch commemorate these events.

 After 1953, new post boxes were placed in Scotland carrying only the Crown of Scotland image rather than the 'EIIR' cypher, which continued to be used in the rest of the United Kingdom, and indeed in some of the Queen's other realms and territories.
 A post box with the 'EIIR' cypher was installed in Dunoon in 2018 and immediately scheduled for replacement on discovery of the error.

+Charles III cypher will also not be included on Scottish post boxes, despite the fact that Charles II also reigned over Scotland.